powerreviews/coding-assignment-java/README.md

     - example: I want to read more reviews from a given user.
 - Add a review to a restaurant
     - example: I did not like my meal from Jimmy John's, so I want to leave bad feedback.
+- Return restaurants based on how close they are to the user
+    - example: Given latitude and longitude, I want to get a list of restaurants that are ordered by distance to me.

 Your code should be version controlled and publicly accessible by someone on our team for review (github/bit-bucket/gitlab/etc)